-- a.
-Exceptions to Completing TABE or CASAS Testing: - Client has completed two or more years of college, or is currently attending or is enrolled in the next scheduled term at a college or vocational/technical program which requires a high school diploma or equivalency.
-Under certain circumstances, however, testing may be warranted if the student has a known learning disability or his basic academic skills are deficient; or - Client is scheduled to begin a job which will make the family financially ineligible for a monthly WV WORKS check; or - Other documented conditions exist that prevent effective assessment.
-These reasons must be documented in the case recording; or - Client completed TABE, CASAS, or other appropriate assessment testing at another agency, training facility, such as BEP, One-Stop Center, ABE within the previous two years, unless one of the conditions exists under the second and third dashes listed below for repeated assessment testing.
+- Client has completed two or more years of college.
+The Worker has discretion in having these individuals tested; or - -D Client is scheduled to begin a job which will make the family financially ineligible for a monthly WV WORKS check. - -D Other documented conditions exist that prevent effective assessment.
+These reasons must be documented in the case recording; or - Client completed TABE, CASAS, or other appropriate assessment testing at another agency, training facility, etc. within the previous two years, unless one of the conditions exists under the second and third bullets listed below for repeated assessment testing.